 The expectation is not that church members will never miss a Sunday or that they will be a part of every single church function.
-However, it should be expected that members will prioritize corporate worship with their church family (Hebrews 10:24-25; Acts 2:42).
+There are times when you won’t be able to be at a worship service and you can’t be involved in every ministry.

 It is essential that the church be united in prayer, seeking God’s blessing on the work of the church and the Gospel’s impact in your congregation, your community, and beyond (1 Thessalonians 5:17; Romans 12:12; Colossians 4:2).

 There are many ways to develop relationships with others in the church.
 Whether you are involved in a ministry team, small group, Bible study, or other group we are called to develop close relationships with others so that you may encourage one another, pray for one another, build one another up, and hold one another accountable as followers of Christ.

 Church members are called to submit to the church’s leadership and teaching.
 Hebrews 13:17 says “Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account.
 Let them do this with joy and not with groaning, for that would be of no advantage to you.”

-What it does mean is that we are called to support, pray for, and adhere to the spiritual authority of those appointed to positions of church leadership.
+What it does mean, however, is that we are called to support, pray for, and adhere to the spiritual authority of those appointed to positions of church leadership.

 All believers are tasked with preserving the peace and unity of the body, overlooking offenses when appropriate (Proverbs 19:11), bearing with and forgiving one another (Colossians 3:12-14), and pursue biblical and God-honoring peacemaking when conflicts arise.